Structure at infinity for shrinking Ricci solitons: Preliminaries

 \section{Preliminaries}

-In this section, we recall some preliminary facts concerning gradient shrinking Ricci soltions.
-Throughout this paper, $(M,g)$ denotes an $n$ -dimensional, complete noncompact gradient shrinking Ricci soliton.
-A result of Chen (\cite{C,C2}) implies that the scalar curvature $S>0$ on $M$ unless $ M$ is flat.
+In this section, we recall some preliminary facts concerning gradient shrinking Ricci solitons.
+We will use the same notation as in \cite{MW}.
+Throughout this paper, $(M,g)$ denotes an $n$-dimensional, complete noncompact gradient shrinking Ricci soliton.
+A result of Chen (\cite{C,C2}) implies that the scalar curvature $S>0$ on $M$, unless $M$ is flat.
 This result was later refined in \cite{CLY} to that

-for some positive constant $C_0$ depending on the soliton.
+for some positive constant $C_{0}$ depending on the soliton.
 Furthermore, by adding a constant to the potential function $f$ if necessary, one has the following important identity due to Hamilton \cite{H1}.